apache/pulsar/site2/docs/concepts-messaging.md

 ### Failover

 In *failover* mode, multiple consumers can attach to the same subscription.
-A master consumer will be picked for non-partitioned topic or each partition of partitioned topic.
-The master consumer is the only one receiving messages.
+A master consumer is picked for non-partitioned topic or each partition of partitioned topic and receives messages.
 When the master consumer disconnects, all (non-acknowledged and subsequent) messages are delivered to the next consumer in line.

 For partitioned topics, broker will sort consumers by priority level and lexicographical order of consumer name.
 Then broker will try to evenly assigns topics to consumers with the highest priority level.